 Businesses that have the ability to make larger investments in the Mexican cannabis industry can consider vertical integration.
 Taking charge of more than one part of the supply chain means more control over the product in terms of where its sold and how it’s marketed.
 Therefore, vertical integration can provide economies of scale, lower costs and higher profits.
 Well established operations reduce reliance on outside suppliers and mean you can control the quality of your product throughout the whole process, from the seed to product ready for the final consumer.

 Offer diverse products

 The cannabis market doesn’t only offer opportunities for the production and distribution of the actual plant.
 There are a wealth of products and services that can support producers and users alike.
 Accessories for cannabis storage and easy transport can appeal to consumers.
-Health supplements, hemp-based beauty products, and oils and extracts are just some of the products that can be created with cannabis.
+Hemp-based beauty products, and oils and extracts are just some of the products that can be created with cannabis.